Making Tax/VAT Digital

 Making Tax Digital (MTD) – Spring Statement 2019

-We highly recommend using online software to make sure you are compliant with HMRC, but should you wish not to use at this stage we have an ability to file VAT returns through commercial bridging software for now.
+We highly recommend using online software to make sure you are compliant with HMRC making tax digital, but should you wish not to use at this stage we have the ability to file VAT returns through commercial bridging software for now.
 Please visit our website to find out a bit more about Making Tax Digital.

 Should you have any questions or need further information, please do not hesitate to contact us on 0203 4411 258 or [email protected].